smithrockmaker/Barca22/_sources/process/check/academic.md

 * SPAN 203 CRN 25125
 * SPAN 211 CRN 25126

 **Student ID Numbers:** Be sure that Bruce or Sara has your 820 student ID so we can give instructor approval or take other steps to help with registration.
+Without your 820 ID you can't get approval to register and will be blocked.